 This document has been designed to show how we will cover all of the relevant history knowledge and skills across our school.
-The context in which these are taught is down to the discretion of teachers, where possible trying to match the content of their unit to their year group's termly topic.
-Please see the individual Year Group's Termly overview to see the content of the History studied at St Michael's
+The context in which these are taught is down to the discretion of teachers, where possible tryin group's termly topic.
+Please see the individual Year Group's Termly overview to see the content of the History studied at St Michael's School.